MOM Updates Parental Leave Package: How does this affect you and your company?

 1. It is one of the many pro-family parental leave package policies designed to encourage married couples to start families and solve the national problem of low birth rate, which if not remedied, could impact Singapore’s future negatively.

-3. The policy serves as a reference point for the minimum benefits employees should receive and companies are encouraged to improve on them to attract and retain talents with leave.
+3. The policy serves as a reference point for the minimum benefits employees should receive and companies are encouraged to improve on them to attract and retain talents with leave benefits.
 I.e. the government has set a benchmark and we should expect to see more parental leave programs in the future.

 joshua ness 117255

-What about the impact on the companies that are to implement these policies.
+What about the impact on the companies that are to implement these policies?

 3

-While the issues facing smaller SMEs are also applicable to larger SMEs or MNCs, its impact is not as big on the ground level as larger companies typically have more resources to implement the mentioned solutions.
-However, they still face the big challenge of finding back up staff or implementing an adept succession plan that will ensure business continuity.
+While the issues facing smaller SMEs are also applicable to larger SMEs or MNCs, their impact is not as big on the ground level as larger companies typically have more resources to implement the mentioned solutions.
+However, they still face the big challenge of finding backup staff or implementing an adept succession plan that will ensure business continuity.
 Thus, there is a vital need to implement a rigorous talent management plan to ensure that the succession planning and learning management plan will go a long way.
 Also, with younger talents placing a heavier emphasis on company benefits, companies are looking to further improve on the present government parental policy as a tool to attract and retain these staff.